Zencrack Support

 Required information

 For either licensing method, a license file must be installed to run Zencrack.
 This file is sent to users via e-mail.
-In order to create a license file we require a variety of information:
+In order to create a license file we require a variety of information which we gather from you via a supplied utility program called machine_id.exe:

 For both license types